helium/HIP/0082-helium-mobile-service-provider.md

 It’s important to note that Helium Mobile offers an unlimited plan without data caps for Subscribers.
 This means that the data offloading will still continue after the 30GB usage is reached, however Hotspot Owners won’t earn MOBILE rewards for providing data traffic to such Subscribers.
 Additionally, DCs won’t be burned from the Helium Mobile Carrier account for the data traffic routing after the data caps are reached for Subscribers.

 Additionally, we propose a 6 calendar month grace period to allow for unrewarded traffic over rewardable limit on the Hotspots.
-Nova Labs will implement an option to opt-out of unrewarded data traffic in a Cloud Dashboard or similar tool no later than the expiration of the grace period.
+Nova Labs will implement an option to opt-in for unrewarded data traffic in a Cloud Dashboard or similar tool no later than the expiration of the grace period.
 6 month countdown will start on the day this HIP is approved.
+The default setting will be for radios to opt-out of allowing unrewarded traffic; it will require operators to manually opt-in before unrewarded traffic can be transferred on their radios.

-If Nova Labs fails to implement the opt-out feature past the expiration of the grace period, the reward cap is to be completely removed on the day of the expiration of the grace period and will remain so until Nova Labs has implemented the opt-out feature
+If Nova Labs fails to implement the opt-in feature past the expiration of the grace period, the reward cap is to be completely removed on the day of the expiration of the grace period and will remain so until Nova Labs has implemented the opt-in feature.

-The reward cap limit shall be calculated on a yearly basis, on the 1st of August, and shall maintain the reward cap limit at least 1 standard deviation above the average Subscriber's monthly data usage at that time.
-If the reward cap limit falls more than 1 standard deviation below the average Subscriber's monthly usage, then the reward cap limit shall be adjusted immediately.
-Any other changes to the reward cap limit shall require approval by a Mobile subDAO vote.
+Helium Mobile shall provide a subscriber usage report to the MOBILE subDAO on a yearly basis, on the 1st of August.
+The report will present data about how much data traffic has been transferred; indicating the amount of rewarded traffic and unrewarded traffic by subscriber plan.

 Approval of this approach is necessary for Helium Mobile to start offloading data to the Helium Mobile Network.